decipher3114/WSAUtils/README.md

 This contains ADB files as well along with scripts.<br />
 No need to install adb separately.

+Don't clone this repo.
+Download Zip file from [Releases]

 # Setup
 Run configure.bat for initial setup.<br />
 This is one time only.<br />